Hossein-Bodaghi/CA_Market/README.md

 # CA_Market1501

 Here is the official repository for CA_Market1501 attribute dataset.
-You can find more details at [CA-Market: A Partially Categorical AnnotatingApproach Based on Market1501 Dataset for Attribute Detection](10.1109/ICSPIS54653.2021.9729331)
+You can find more details on [CA-Market: A Partially Categorical AnnotatingApproach Based on Market1501 Dataset for Attribute Detection](10.1109/ICSPIS54653.2021.9729331)

 ## About dataset
 We annotate 45 attributes for [Market-1501](http://zheng-lab.cecs.anu.edu.au/Project/project_reid.html).